isc-projects/kea/doc/sphinx/arm/install.rst

 (the ``host`` system).

-It is outside of the scope of common administrator operations and requires some developer skills, so the Developer Guide explains how to do that using an x86_64 Linux system to build Kea for a Raspberry Pi box running
+It is outside of the scope of common administrator operations and requires some developer skills, but the Developer Guide explains how to do that using an x86_64 Linux system to build Kea for a Raspberry Pi box running
 Raspbian: `Kea Cross-Compiling Example
 <https://jenkins.isc.org/job/Kea_doc/doxygen/de/d9a/crossCompile.html>`__.